 Next, we'll bring the Optico Fiber connection from the street to the side of your house.
 This will happen before your scheduled installation appointment.
 Before we go to the side of your house, we will knock on your door to let you know.

 Once we have delivered the fiber to the side of your house, we'll contact you to schedule your installation.

 On installation day, the first step will be to drill a small hole in your exterior wall to bring the fiber inside.
 We will cover the hole with a mounted wall plate and connect the fiber to your Network Box.
 The Network Box is your Optico Fiber router, enabling connectivity to devices throughout your house.

 Before we start, our installer will work with you to determine the best location for your devices, and you’ll get to pick where it should go (within reason).

 If you have requested other features installed, like WiFi Access Point and/or Telephone service, the final installation step will include installing devices.

-Optico Fiber's service plans include a Network Box, which will provide a two (2) Gigabit Ethernet wired port for connectivity.
+Optico Fiber's service plans include a Network Box, which will provide at least two (2) Gigabit Ethernet wired ports for connectivity.

-You can upgrade your Network Box to one wich includes RJ11 phone jacks for and aditional one-time fee of $20.
-You can also upgrade your Network Box to one wich includes WiFi plus four (4) Gigabit Ethernet ports and two (2) RJ11 phone jacks for an additional one-time fee of $40.
+You can upgrade your Network Box to one which includes RJ11 phone jacks for and additional one-time fee of $20.
+You can also upgrade your Network Box to one which includes WiFi plus four (4) Gigabit Ethernet ports and two (2) RJ11 phone jacks for an additional one-time fee of $40.

 No, Optico Fiber does not provide email account.
-There are many free email services online, such as Gmail, Yahoo!
-Mail, Hotmail, mail.com, etc.
+There are many free email services online which you can use, such as Gmail, Yahoo!
+Mail, Hotmail, mail.com, among others.